Lukasa/peps/pep-0xxx.rst

             Once EOF is reached, all further calls to this method return the empty byte string ``b''``.

+            May read "short": that is, fewer bytes may be returned than were requested.

             Raise ``WantReadError`` or ``WantWriteError`` if there is insufficient data in either the input or output buffer and the operation would have caused data to be written or read.